astrostitch/Poke-Fights/README.md

 Link to explain the Damage: [Damage](#damage).

 ### Player Attack
-It will show you the attacks you have avalible by the level you are on or below
+It will show you the attacks you have avalible by the level you are on or below.

 [![imagen-2024-11-12-232423643.png](https://i.postimg.cc/0yj4fxB5/imagen-2024-11-12-232423643.png)](https://postimg.cc/LJdv4dSG)

-The Player would choose an attack of the pokemon you have chosen previously to fight and if input you give to the program is not what expected it will show a message of error
+The Player will choose an attack of the pokemon you have chosen previously to fight and if the input you give to the program is not expected it will show a error message.

 [![imagen-2024-11-12-232705887.png](https://i.postimg.cc/y8Gbp5Mm/imagen-2024-11-12-232705887.png)](https://postimg.cc/75g9fBYh)

 ### Enemy Attack
-The Enemy will attack with a random attack that the pokemon have and it can be used in the level the pokemon is
+The Enemy will attack with a random attack that the pokemon has and it can be used in the level the pokemon is

 [![imagen-2024-11-12-230025441.png](https://i.postimg.cc/Kzf4xnr5/imagen-2024-11-12-230025441.png)](https://postimg.cc/BL8JCPz8)